-How Are Books a Secret Door?
+How Books Are a Secret Door

 - Wonder is what Barnett calls what Coleridge described as "that willing suspension of disbelief for the moment, which constitutes poetic faith."
 Readers and audiences will believe things that are not realistic as long as they are consistent and seem believable.
 Dean Learner said, "If you go to a puppet show you can see the wires.
 But it's about the puppets; it's not about the string."
 Barnett says kids get to this place easier than adults.
 Do you agree with him?
 What are examples of things that are not consistent or believable in stories you've read or seen that get in the way of wonder?
 (Sometimes this happens when things seem too easy or too coincidental).

 - Barnett describes how people go tour the places in novels and show up at 221B Baker Street, even though they know logically that Sherlock Holmes never lived there.
 He says, "We know these characters aren't real, and yet we also know that they are."
 What are places from books you've read that you would like to see?
 Who are characters you would like to meet (and can't quite believe aren't real)?